Chromatography is very important in the separation of compounds. Adsorption chromatography is one of the most common methods used.

 Therefore, ethyl acetate and hexane are mixed together.
 The ratio of hexane can be freely adjusted to 30%, 50%, or 80% of the mixture.

-At this time, what happens if the ratio of hexane is high?
+What happens if the ratio of hexane is high?
 Organic compounds with high polarity cannot dissolve into the mobile phase (liquid), and their speed of progress becomes slower.

 Most compounds are not soluble in hexane because of its high fat solubility.
 On the other hand, most compounds are soluble in ethyl acetate.
 Therefore, the ratio of ethyl acetate to hexane is adjusted to ensure that organic compounds pass through the silica gel tube at a moderate speed.

 Although the optimum ratio of ethyl acetate to hexane varies with the compound, the organic solvent of the mobile phase is determined in this way.

 So what are the different types of adsorption chromatography?
 Reversed-phase chromatography is very commonly used in HPLC, which is very often used in chromatography.
 Reversed-phase chromatography utilizes a highly hydrophobic stationary phase.

 However, we will not consider here reversed-phase chromatography, but rather normal phase chromatography using a stationary phase with high polarities, such as silica gel.
 The following types of normal phase chromatography are known to be used in chemical research.